hikuru/MatchMakerApp/README.md

 # MatchMakerApp: A Deep Learning Command Line Application for Drug Synergy Prediction
 MatchMakerApp is a command line application that predict Loewe synergy score of two given drugs.

-MatchMakerApp uses the our deep learning model <a href="https://www.biorxiv.org/content/10.1101/2020.05.24.113241v3">**MatchMaker**</a>
+MatchMakerApp uses the our deep learning model <a href="https://www.biorxiv.org/content/10.1101/2020.05.24.113241v3">**MatchMaker**</a>.

+You can predict the synergy score of any two drugs by using their PubChem CIDs and select the tissue and cell line available in the application.

 ---
 ## Abstract